CiscoCloud/vaquero-docs/docs/current/README.md

 ## Production Deployment of Vaquero

 The diagram below depicts what a production deployment of Vaquero would look like.
-The Vaquero server cluster would be deployed and backed by an etcd KV cluster.
-We keep server coordination to a minimum by simply responding to all HTTP requests coming in, servers never instantiate outbound calls.
+The Vaquero server cluster would be deployed and backed by an etcd cluster.
+Vaquero servers act like a distributed message queue for its agents, servers never instantiate outbound calls.
+Vaquero agents would be deployed to service one data model "site", technically two agents could run in the same broadcast domain as long as they each server different hosts in the broadcast domain.
+We would recommend deploying one Vaquero agent per broadcast domain.
 Requirements for a production deployment would include [Docker](https://www.docker.com/), [etcd](https://github.com/coreos/etcd), and a load balancer of your choice.
 See the [outage document](outage.html) to see how Vaquero handles failures.

 ![](nov16HA.png)